We regularly seek advice and invite challenge from leading external experts on sustainability issues relevant to our operations.

 - Professor Don Henry, Public Policy Fellow – Environmentalism, University of Melbourne (Australia)

-- Tanya Hosch, Executive General Manager of Inclusion and Social Policy, Australian Football League (Australia)
+- Tanya Hosch, former Executive General Manager of Inclusion and Social Policy, Australian Football League (Australia)

 - Dr Simon Longstaff, Executive Director, The Ethics Centre (Australia)